-Raymond Scott Reimagined is a thrilling 14-track set which includes Goodwin’s inspired arrangements of eight Scott classics, including such mainstays as “Powerhouse,” “Twilight in Turkey,” “Huckleberry Duck,” and “In an 18th Century Drawing Room.”
-The album also introduces a posthumous Scott composition, “Cutey and the Dragon,” which was crafted from an unfinished sketch Scott made in 1982 for his granddaughter Kathy, with Goodwin completing the composition in a manner that honors the great composer’s style and verve.
+Raymond Scott is celebrated in a 2023 collaboration between violinist Jeremy Cohen's Quartet San Francisco and Gordon Goodwin’s Big Phat Band.
+Raymond Scott Reimagined is a thrilling 14-track set featuring Goodwin’s inspired arrangements of Scott classics, including “Powerhouse,” “Twilight in Turkey,” and “Toy Trumpet.”
+The album introduces a posthumous Scott composition, “Cutey and the Dragon,” crafted from an unfinished sketch Scott made in 1982 for his granddaughter Kathy, with Goodwin completing the composition in a manner that honors the great composer’s style and verve.
+Watch a short film about the evolution of this historic collaboration, and read Jonathan Widran's feature story about the project.

 In a recent episode, "Player Piano," on the popular podcast The Last Archive, producer Ben Naddaff-Hafrey explores "Raymond Scott’s lifelong quest to build an automatic songwriting machine, and what it means for our own AI-addled, ChatGPT world."
 The episode can be heard on Apple Podcasts.